tendermint/tendermint/docs/tutorials/go-built-in.md

 file](https://github.com/tendermint/tendermint/blob/main/proto/tendermint/abci/types.proto).

-We begin by creating the basic scaffolding for an ABCI application by creating a in a new type, `KVStoreApplication`, which implements the methods defined by the `abcitypes.Application` interface.
+We begin by creating the basic scaffolding for an ABCI application by creating a new type, `KVStoreApplication`, which implements the methods defined by the `abcitypes.Application` interface.

 Create a file called `app.go` with the following contents: